Alaska Dirt Bike Laws: What Riders Should Know

 Where You Can Ride

-• Public Lands: Riding on public lands is allowed only in designated areas and trails.
-For example, the Wrangell-St. Elias National Park requires a permit for off-road vehicle use on designated trails.
+For example, Wrangell–St. Elias National Park requires permits for off-road vehicle use in designated locations.

-• Crossing Roads: Off-road dirt bikes may cross public roads at a 90-degree angle during daylight hours, provided they come to a complete stop and yield to oncoming traffic.
+Off-road dirt bikes may also cross public roads at a 90-degree angle during daylight hours if the rider comes to a full stop and yields to traffic.

 Rider Requirements

-• Helmet Use: Riders under 18 must wear a DOT-approved helmet; helmet use is recommended for all riders.
+Riders under 18 must wear a DOT-approved helmet.
+Helmet use is encouraged for all riders.

 Relevant Alaska Laws and Agencies